-The Company's long-lived assets include property, plant and equipment which are depreciated over their estimated useful lives.
-The carrying value of property, plant and equipment, net of accumulated depreciation, at December 31, 2016 was \$408.4 million.
-For purposes of determining whether there are any impairment losses, management has historically examined the carrying value of the Company's identifiable long-lived assets, including their useful lives, when indicators of impairment are present.
+The carrying value of property, plant and equipment, net of accumulated depreciation, at December 30, 2017 was \$384.3 million.
+For purposes of determining whether there are any impairment losses, as further discussed below, management has historically examined the carrying value of the Company's identifiable long-lived assets, including their useful lives, semi-annually, or more frequently when indicators of impairment are present.
 Evaluations of whether indicators of impairment exist involve judgments regarding the current and future business environment and the length of time the Company intends to use the asset.
-For all long-lived assets, if an impairment loss is identified based on the fair value of the asset, as compared to the carrying value of the asset, such loss would be charged to expense in the period the impairment is identified.
+If an impairment loss is identified based on the fair value of the asset, as compared to the carrying value of the asset, such loss would be charged to expense in the period the impairment is identified.
+Furthermore, if the review of the carrying values of the long-lived assets indicates impairment of such assets, the Company may determine that shorter estimated useful lives are more appropriate.
+In that event, the Company will be required to record additional depreciation in future periods, which will reduce earnings.
 Estimating the amount of impairment, if any, requires significant judgments including identification of potential impairments, market comparison to similar assets, estimated cash flows to be generated by the asset, discount rates, and the remaining useful life of the asset.
-Impairment of assets included in operating expenses was \$0.7 million, \$0.3 million, and \$1.8 million in fiscal years 2016, 2015, and 2014, respectively.
+Impairment of assets included in operating expenses was \$2.5 million, \$0.7 million and \$0.3 million in fiscal years 2017, 2016 and 2015, respectively.